UbiquityDotNET/Ubiquity.NET.Versioning/docfx/ReadMe.md

 #### api-*
 These folders contain the Generated contents for each project as (YAML) metadata files parsed and generated from the source.
+Since most of these files are generated they are excluded from git in the [.gitignore](#gitignore) file.

 ##### api-*/Index.md
 This contains the main landing page for a given library it has the top bar navigation